The Sacred Forest of Kpassè

 Technical and Visiting Notes

-- Entrance: Boulevard de la Forêt Sacrée.
+- Entrance: Boulevard de la Forêt Sacrée, central Ouidah.

-- Cost: 1,000 CFA for entry, 5,000 CFA for a guided tour (highly recommended).
+- Cost: 1,000 CFA for entry; 5,000 CFA for a guided tour (highly recommended).

 - Timing: Visit in the late afternoon.
-The way the light filters through the ancient Irokos as the sun sets is when the forest truly begins to "speak."
+The way the light filters through the ancient irokos as the sun sets is when the forest truly begins to "speak."

 "You enter the forest as a visitor.
 You leave as a witness."